Project Y: Civilian

 Women at Los Alamos were encouraged to work, due to the shortage of labor and security concerns over bringing in local workers.
 About 60 wives of scientists were at work in Technical Area by September 1943.
 About 200 of the 670 workers in the laboratory, hospital and school were women in October 1944.
 Most worked in administration, but many women such as Lilli Hornig, Jane Hamilton Hall, and Peggy Titterton worked as scientists and technicians.
 Charlotte Serber headed the A-5 (Library) Group.
 A large group of women worked on numerical calculations in the T-5 (Computations) Group.
 Dorothy McKibbin ran the Santa Fe office, which opened at 109 East Palace Avenue on 27 March 1943.
+New staff members at the secret Los Alamos site were not given in advance any directions to the site or security credentials.
+They were told to report to the Santa Fe office, where McKibbin provided them with such things and thereby became the gatekeeper of Los Alamos.

 The Los Alamos Laboratory had a governing board, the members of which were Oppenheimer, Bacher, Bethe, Kennedy, D. L. Hughes (Personnel Director), D. P. Mitchell (Procurement Director) and Deak Parsons.
 McMillan, George Kistiakowsky and Kenneth Bainbridge were later added.
 The laboratory was organized into five divisions: Administration (A), Theoretical (T) under Bethe, Experimental Physics (P) under Bacher, Chemistry and Metallurgy (CM) under Kennedy, and Ordnance and Engineering (E) under Parsons.
 All the divisions expanded during 1943 and 1944, but T Division, despite trebling in size, remained the smallest, while E Division grew to be the largest.
 Security clearance was a problem.
 Scientists (including, at first, Oppenheimer) had to be given access to the Technical Area without proper clearance.
 In the interest of efficiency, Groves approved an abbreviated process by which Oppenheimer vouched for senior scientists, and three other employees were sufficient to vouch for a junior scientist or technician.